ralphsawaya/ovh/MongoDoc/mongodb_04_Move_to_OVHcloud_mongoDB_from_a_SQL_database_instance/guide.en-gb.md

 updated: 2024-06-27
 ---

-## Objective

-The purpose of this documentation is to provide a comprehensive guide to the [MongoDB Relational Migrator tool](https://www.mongodb.com/products/tools/relational-migrator).
-This tool is designed to help users seamlessly migrate their data from traditional relational databases to MongoDB, taking advantage of MongoDB's flexible document model.
-This document will cover the key features, usage instructions, best practices, and troubleshooting tips for the MongoDB Relational Migrator.

 ## Introduction

-The MongoDB Relational Migrator is a powerful tool designed to facilitate the migration of data from traditional relational databases, such as MySQL, PostgreSQL, and Oracle, to MongoDB.
+The [MongoDB Relational Migrator](https://www.mongodb.com/fr-fr/products/tools/relational-migrator) is a powerful tool designed to facilitate the migration of data from traditional relational databases, such as MySQL, PostgreSQL, and Oracle, to MongoDB.
 This tool simplifies the complex process of data migration by providing an intuitive interface and automated features to ensure data integrity and consistency.

 ## Key Features